Halifax, Nova Scotia: Former professional teams

 The city had a team in the National Basketball League of Canada (NBL Canada) called the Halifax Hurricanes.
 The team succeeded the Halifax Rainmen who had previously played in the American Basketball Association and Premier Basketball League before joining the NBL Canada and later declaring bankruptcy in July 2015.
 The Hurricanes won the NBL Canada championship in their inaugural season.
-The Hurricanes have since ceased operations, and as of November 2021, the team has left the NBL Canada.
+The Hurricanes have since ceased operations.

 Between 1971 and 1993, Halifax was home to three teams in the American Hockey League.
 The Nova Scotia Voyageurs (Montreal Canadiens affiliate), the Nova Scotia Oilers (Edmonton Oilers affiliate) and finally, the Halifax Citadels (Quebec Nordiques affiliate) played from 1971 to 1984, 1984 to 1988, and 1988 to 1993, respectively.

 The Nova Scotia Clippers were a team in the original Canadian Soccer League (1987–1992) for its 1991 season.

 The Halifax Crescents, an amateur and later, professional ice hockey team challenged for the Stanley Cup in 1900 but lost to the Montreal Shamrocks.